CEA-MetroCarac/PySSPFM/doc/README.md

 ```

 <p align="justify" width="100%">
 As input, SSPFM datacube measurement folder is selected.
 A new directory is created (<code>'input_directory_name'_datacube_'extension'</code>), and the csv measurement sheet is copied from the input directory into it.
-Subsequently, each of the SPM datacube files (Bruker) is read, and its data is extracted (refer to Section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#iii1---input-files">III.1.c) - Extraction</a></code> in the documentation).
+Subsequently, each of the SPM datacube files (Bruker) is read, and its data is extracted (refer to Section <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#iii1---input-files">III.1.c) - Extraction</a> in the documentation).
 The choice of measurement mode is simplified through the <code>'mode'</code> parameter, which offers the following options: <br>
 &#8226 <code>'classic'</code> (sweep resonance) <br>
 &#8226 <code>'dfrt'</code> <br>
 Following this, a corresponding new datacube file is generated, with an extension chosen by the user, and is complemented with the raw data from the input file.
 The available extensions are: <br>